nbondarczuk/debill/README.md

 ### API

 AN api provides CRUD actions to be performed on model entities by a controller.
-It shall have both REST and gRPC services.
+It shall have both REST and/or gRPC services.

 ### Actor